 Use this guide to help you find your perfect “soulmat”!

-- Material: Your yoga mat’s material is its heart and soul because it determines its grip, texture, feel, cushioning, durability, and eco-friendliness.
-Yoga mats are available in chemical-based materials like Polyvinyl Chloride (PVC) and Polyurethane (PU).
-While many of these mats can stand years of use and abuse, they are smelly and only increase the toxicity of landfills.
+Material: Your yoga mat’s material is its heart and soul because it determines its grip, texture, feel, cushioning, durability, and eco-friendliness.
+Yoga mats are available in chemical-based materials like Polyvinyl Chloride (PVC) and Thermoplastic Elastomer (TPE) which only increase the toxicity of landfills.
 In addition to being harmful to the environment, chemical-based materials can also be allergenic and tend to lose grip after a few months of practice.
 Newer, more earth-friendly materials are jute, cork, cotton, and natural rubber, but these tend to be harsh on the skin due to the natural properties of the material.
 Avoid these materials if your practice is dynamic and vigorous.
 Natural rubber mats are for serious yogis as they offer the right mix of texture, cushioning, grip and eco-friendliness.

-- Grip: Grip or traction is supremely important as it has a direct bearing on how much you can push yourself during your practice.
+Grip: Grip or traction is supremely important as it has a direct bearing on how much you can push yourself during your practice.
 For example, you can go deeper into a downward dog and feel a more intense stretch if your palms are firmly gripping your mat and aren't slipping.
 In dynamic yoga styles like Vinyasa which comprise of quick transitions in and out of complex asanas, grip can enhance your practice by providing stability, balance, and leverage.
 Vinyasa flows, hot yoga are sweaty practices and it is important to know how your mat behaves when wet.
 Moisture causes most mats to loose their grip.
 However, microfibre mats with a towel-like top surface get even grippier during sweaty practices.
+Eco-PU mats offer unmatched grip while being planet-friendly.

-- Maintenance: You may use your mat outdoors or sweat profusely on it which can lead to accumulation of dirt, mud, oil, sweat, etc. on the mat.
+Maintenance: You may use your mat outdoors or sweat profusely on it which can lead to accumulation of dirt, mud, oil, sweat, etc. on the mat.
 It's important to understand how your mat can be cleaned.
-PVC foam mats can be machine-washed, rubber mats can be gently hand-washed while PU mats cannot be washed at all.
+PVC foam mats can be machine-washed, rubber mats can be gently hand-washed while PU mats shouldn't be washed with soap too often.
 An easy way of freshening up your mat is to sun-dry it, provided the colours or print won’t fade.

 Take all you’ve learnt here to find the perfect mat from our collection